XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 ## Background

-I've got my bachelor and master degree in psychology from Central China Normal University.
-From 2020 to 2024, I worked in [Learning and Child Development Lab](https://fxwang1.wixsite.com/landcdlab) with [Dr. Fuxing Wang](https://psych.ccnu.edu.cn/info/1132/5162.htm).
-During this time, I focused on exploring ways of supporting learning in the technology-based learning environment and understanding cognitive (and metacognitive) processes of learning.
-I primarily conducted experiments with various techniques (e.g., eye-tracking, fNIRS) in the labs.
+I received my bachelor’s and master’s degrees in Psychology from Central China Normal University.
+From 2020 to 2024, I worked in the [Learning and Child Development Lab](https://fxwang1.wixsite.com/landcdlab) with [Dr. Fuxing Wang](https://psych.ccnu.edu.cn/info/1132/5162.htm), where I explored how to support learning in technology-based environments and examined the cognitive and metacognitive processes underlying learning.
+Much of my work involved conducting experiments using methods such as eye-tracking and fNIRS.

 I am currently a first-year Ph.D. student in Education (Learning Sciences and Psychological Studies) at UNC Chapel Hill.
 I work as a research assistant under the supervision of [Dr. Matt Bernacki](https://ed.unc.edu/people/matt-bernacki/).
 My research focuses on understanding students’ self-regulated learning behaviors and developing, testing, and implementing effective interventions to support self-regulated learning in real classroom settings.

-Meanwhile, I collaborate with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) to explore how to use generative learning activities to support learning.
-Also, I work with Guohao He to examine the effects of parental growth mindset on student's academic achievement and beliefs.
+In addition, I collaborate with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) to investigate how generative learning activities can support student learning, and with Guohao He to examine the influence of parental growth mindset on students’ academic achievement and beliefs.

 ## Research Interests

+***How to help students learn more effectively?***

+This question drives my research.

+Early in my work, I believed the answer lay in improving instructional design, identifying effective learning strategies, and training students to use these strategies.
+So, I spent considerable time to exploring these issues.
+However, through a series of experiments in a large-scale project, I discovered that although students benefited from applying learning strategies in the laboratory, they often reported being unwilling to use them in their everyday learning.

+This finding led me to a new line of inquiry: If effective learning strategies exist but students rarely apply them in real life, what holds them back?
+Why are students reluctant to use these strategies?
+And how can we encourage them not only to practice these strategies in controlled settings but also to adopt them actively in their daily learning?
+These questions have gradually shaped the next stage of my research interests.

+Looking ahead, my work aims to bridge the gap between knowing and doing in students' learning.
+I am particularly interested in understanding the cognitive, motivational, and contextual factors that influence whether students choose to apply effective strategies in authentic settings.
+By combining laboratory-based experiments with classroom-based interventions, I seek to design and test approaches that not only improve students’ self-regulated learning but also make these practices sustainable in real educational environments.
+Ultimately, my goal is to generate insights that inform both theory and practice, contributing to learning sciences research while providing evidence-based guidance for educators.

+*This section was drafted by me and polished with the assistance of ChatGPT (OpenAI’s GPT-5).*

 # 🔥 News
 - *2025.04*: &nbsp;🎉🎉 A new paper has published in Learning and Instruction!!
 In this paper, we focused on the effect of instructor presence and student presence in synchronous online classes on learning.
 Click [link](https://doi.org/10.1016/j.learninstruc.2025.102131) to have a look!